arazilab/openai_bot_utils/README.md

 ## 🧠 Features

-- Class-based structure with memory (chat history)
+- Class-based structure
+- Optional memory mode (enabled by default) — disable it for stateless interactions
 - Customizable temperature, model, and token limits
 - Supports `text` or `json_object` response formats
 - Easy to import and re-use across multiple projects